yt-project/yt/doc/source/analyzing/saving_data.rst

 The newly created dataset can be loaded like all other supported data through ``yt.load``.
-Once loaded, field data can be accessed through the traditional data containers.
+Once loaded, field data can be accessed through the traditional data containers or through the ``data`` attribute, which will be a data container configured like the original data container used to make the dataset.
 Grid data is accessed by the ``grid`` data type and particle data is accessed with the original particle type.
 As with the original dataset, grid positions and cell sizes are accessible with, for example, ("grid", "x") and ("grid", "dx").
 Particle positions are accessible as (<particle_type>, "particle_position_x").
 All original